 1. GRAPHIC IMPACT – Over-sized, geometric frames

 These statement-making styles are the epitome of confidence.
-The oversized look, popular for years, continues to be a strong element in both casual and work wear.
-The updated frame shapes make the look modern, and each frame can serve as their own piece of impactful art.
+The oversized look, popular for years, continues to be a strong element in both casual and workwear.
+The updated frame shapes make the look modern, and each frame can serve as its own piece of impactful art.
 Pair with simple accessories and neutral make-up to really make these fun frames pop!

 2. SEE IT THROUGH – Semi-sheer and Transparent frames

 Transparent frames offer a new take on eyewear for those of us who wear glasses daily.
 Because of the lack of color, you can go big and bold with the shape, keeping in mind what styles will flatter your face.
 They may even appear invisible from far away.
 This style is a sure way to update your glasses and establish an up-to-the-minute look.
 Semi-sheer hues are perfect for an unexpected sunglasses selection.
 For sunglasses, choose a colorful mirrored tint!